vishal-ph/vishal-ph.github.io/README.md

 📧 [Email](mailto:vishal@entropicalabs.com)  |  🐦 [Twitter](http://twitter.com/vshal_shrma)  |  🔗 [LinkedIn](https://www.linkedin.com/in/vishal-sharma-iit/)

-> I am a Quantum Computing Researcher at Entropica Labs, Singapore.
+> I am a Quantum Computing Research Engineer at Entropica Labs, Singapore.
 I rely on Quantum Algorithms (mostly VQAs) to benchmark present-generation Quantum Computers and constantly pursue their practical applications for real-world problems.
-I have obtained my academic training in Physics from The Ludwig-Maximilians-Universität München (LMU Munich) and Indian Institute of Technology Delhi (IIT Delhi) with a Masters in Physics and a Bachelors in Engineering Physics respectively.
-I am a practise minimalism of ownership.
+I have obtained my Masters of Science education in Physics from the Ludwig-Maximilians-Universität München (LMU Munich) and my Bachelors of Technology in Engineering Physics from Indian Institute of Technology Delhi (IIT Delhi).
+Outside work I enjoy learning about linguistics and history of human migrations and cultures.

 ---